 We can start the multiverse discussion from most living beings' point of view - that would be microbes.
 Take a bacterium in some sort of environment for its 20 minutes of life before it splits into two.
 Take one that lives inside a bio-film on some surface, say inside the fold of a filling inside a cavity of one of your teeth.
 Here is the attitude “Multiverses and hidden dimensions are nonsense” translated to bacteria:

-“The universe is a fundamental liquid space and a two dimensional end-surface on which I am stuck.
-The properties of space and that “given plane” are really rather curious but they allow me to thrive.
-The universe looks large, I cannot see the end, and it looks everywhere I can see the same, so that is all there is to it.
-A hidden space below the end-surface and other worlds with different properties are nonsense.”
+“The universe is a fundamental liquid space and a two dimensional surface on which I am stuck.
+The properties of space and that “given plane” are really rather curious but coincidentally allow me to thrive.
+The universe looks large, I cannot see the end, and it looks everywhere I can see the same, so that is all there is to it, there can be no more.
+A hidden space below the surface or other environments with different properties are nonsense.”

 The curious properties of the universe that the bacterium is talking about derive partially from the properties of the material of your tooth-filling and so on.
 That filling only has such curious properties because it is not fundamental, because of the fact that it is actually an environment that came itself into being in a bigger universe that is not just very much bigger than the bacterium can grasp, but that also contains very many more and to the bacterium unimaginably strange places, some of them are universes to very different microbes and animals and ... .
 If that were not the case, there would not be such strange places like tooth cavity fillings.